Helen-Chukwukelu/Helen-Chukwukelu/README.md

 # 💫 About Me:
-I'm currently working on some devOps/Cloud projects.
-So far, I have Implemented a Continuous Integration/Continuous Deployment (CI/CD) pipeline that significantly improves the speed and reliability of software delivery.
-She has managed cloud infrastructures, resulting in significant cost savings, improved efficiency and reliability and as well demonstrated her expertise in carrying out zero downtime deployments.
+Helen is an avid devOps Engineer with a strong background and passion in technology.
+My focus has been on implementing Continuous Integration/Continuous Deployment (CI/CD) pipelines, resulting in notable enhancements in deployment speed and reliability.
+I have effectively overseen cloud infrastructures, implementing automation for deployments, thereby achieving substantial cost savings, improved efficiency, and enhanced reliability.

-Helen has a passion for driving innovation and building lasting solutions in SaaS, Cloud, and devOps implementation.
+Throughout my experience, I have demonstrated proficiency in executing zero downtime deployments of applications.
+By collaborating closely with Developers and testers, I have ensured streamlined CI/CD processes for both enterprise SaaS and on-premise applications.
+Furthermore, I possess extensive familiarity with a diverse range of IT security and DevOps tools.

 💻 I look forward to collaborating on open-source projects and creating more technical contents.